 "The easiest way to turn off your community members is to broadcast the same message across multiple channels."
 Leverage your assets in multiple ways; act differently on different channels.

 - Facebook: provide exclusive content as it is a gated channel

 - Twitter: tell a story through tweets; make use of hashtags and use it as a testing ground for keywords; cover industry events

 - SlideShare: the YouTube for PowerPoint presentations

-- Pinterest: try pinning your videos, show achievements of your customers to 'share some love', share your reading list, show your personality
+- Pinterest: try pinning your videos, show the achievements of your customers to share some love', share your reading list, and show your personality.

 - Google+: see mashable for ideas

 - YouTube - video delivery channel

 - Tumblr: blogging platform.
 Use hashtags, post snippets, reblog, and link to your site.

 - Medium: little control over the audience.
 Use it if you want to share a particular point of view and get rapid feedback.